Best Free Pomodoro Timer Tools Online (Browser-Based)

 OneMinuteWeb Focus Timer (Free, this site)

 The timer on this site was built specifically for deep work sessions.
-It supports intention-setting at the start of each session (so you know what you’re protecting the time for), tracks streaks across sessions, and stores all data locally — no account, no server.
+It supports intention-setting at the start of each session (so you know what you’re protecting the time for), tracks streaks across sessions, and stores all data locally.
+No account, no server.

 It runs entirely in your browser and works offline.
 Short break and long break intervals adjust automatically after four pomodoros.